emca-it/Energy-Log-Server-7.x/11-Integration/11-Integration.md

 #### Configuration of AWS permissions and access

-To enable the correct implementation of the integration assumptions in the configuration of the IAM area, an EnergyLogserver-ReadOnly account was created with programming access with the following policies assigned:
+To enable the correct implementation of the integration assumptions in the configuration of the IAM area, an Logserver-ReadOnly account was created with programming access with the following policies assigned:

 ```
 {